-The Act specifically contemplates that a deceased person may have, at the time they pass away, more than one partner (for example, both a legal wife or husband and a domestic partner)3.
-This section provides guidance as to how the estate is to be shared if there is more than one partner.
-If the deceased is survived by both a spouse or civil partner and an eligible partner:
+The Act specifically contemplates that a deceased person may have, at the time of their death, more than one spouse or domestic partner (for example, both a legal wife or husband and a domestic partner)2.
+This section provides guidance as to how the estate is to be shared if there is more than one spouse.